ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/ecs/terraform.md

 app_url = "load-balancer-dev-xxxxxxxxxx.us-east-x.elb.amazonaws.com"
 ```

-You can also access the URL from your load-balancer-dev as the DNS name.
-Copy it to your browser.
-You’ll see that the AWS ECS provisioned application has been served.
+You can also access the URL from your `load-balancer-dev`` as the DNS name.

+Copy the URL to your browser.

+You will see NGINX running:

 ![image #center](https://github.com/akhandpuresoftware/arm-learning-paths/assets/87687468/5b361020-2547-459c-88fa-b1ed3d1ad00e)

+{{% notice Note %}}
-Note that you can get a `503 Service Temporarily Unavailable` if you test your application immediately after running the `terraform apply` command.
-Give the infrastructure a few seconds to bring all components online.
+If you see a `503 Service Temporarily Unavailable` immediately after running the `terraform apply` command you should wait a few seconds for all infrastructure to be created and try again.
+{{% /notice %}}

-To destroy this dev infrastructure and avoid AWS additional costs, run the following command:
+To destroy the infrastructure and avoid additional cost, run the `destroy` command:

 ```console
 terraform destroy
 ```